RevealBi/Documentation/en/datasources/supported-data-sources/google-ads.md

 In the *Data Filters* section (see bottom right in the *Data* pane), you will find a date range filter set to *Last 30 days*.
 This means data will be retrieved for the last 30-day period, including today.

 You can't remove the date filter, but you can change the default date range by clicking on the Calendar icon and choose *from* and *to* dates.
-Or you can click the arrow in the upper right corner (see the screenshot below) and choose from the date range options in the dropdown:
+Or you can select the arrow in the upper right corner (see the screenshot below) and pick a date range from the dropdown options:

 > This is the Google Analytics Calendar.
 Replace with a screenshot showing the Google Ads calendar when available.
 <img src="images/google-ads-date-range-filter